Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

   alluxio worker
 ```

-You can find more on ZooKeeper and shared journal configuration [here]({{ '/en/deploy/Running-Alluxio-On-a-HA-Cluster.html#option2-zookeeper-and-shared-journal-storage' | relativize_url }}).
+You can find more on ZooKeeper and shared journal configuration [here]({{ '/en/deploy/Running-Alluxio-On-a-HA-Cluster.html#zookeeper-and-shared-journal-storage' | relativize_url }}).

 {% endnavtab %}
 {% endnavtabs %}

 ### Relaunch Alluxio Servers

-When relaunching Alluxio masters, use the `--no-format` flag to avoid re-formatting
+When relaunching Alluxio master docker containers, use the `--no-format` flag to avoid re-formatting
 the journal.
 The journal should only be formatted the first time the image is run.
 Formatting the journal deletes all Alluxio metadata, and starts the cluster in
 a fresh state.
+You can find more details about the Alluxio journal [here]({{ '/en/operation/Journal.html' | relativize_url }}).

+The same applies to Alluxio worker docker containers, use the `--no-format` flag to avoid re-formatting
+the worker storage.
+Formatting the worker storage deletes all the cached blocks.
+You can find more details about the worker storage [here]({{ '/en/core-services/Caching.html#configuring-alluxio-storage' | relativize_url }}).

 ### Enable POSIX API access